guillp/jwskate/docs/usage.md

 assert jwk["x"] == jwk.x
 ```

-Those will return the exact (usually base64url-encoded) value exactly as expressed in the JWK.
+Those will return the exact (usually base64url-encoded) value, exactly as expressed in the JWK.
 You can also get the
-real, decoded parameters with some special attributes:
+real, decoded parameters with some special attributes, which depend on the key type (thus on the `Jwk` subclass):

 ```python
 from jwskate import Jwk